-- Know before you go: Allow two hours for the Mineral Mountain Ziplines Tour.
-Participants must be 50-265 pounds.
-Masks are required in the shuttle to the zipline course.
+- Know before you go: Participants must be 50-265 pounds.
+Allow two hours for the Mineral Mountain Ziplines Tour.

 We return to Bear’s Paw Bar & Grill for lunch, then drive 10 minutes to the Hoodoo Trail (3.2 km round trip, 120 m elevation gain).
-After a few wrong turns – the trail has no signage – we arrive at the viewpoint which is at the top of the hill and southwest of the parking lot.
+After a few wrong turns – the trail has no signage – we arrive at the hilltop viewpoint.
 From the viewing platform, we can see the tops of the hoodoos, Columbia Lake, mountains, and Fairmont Hot Springs Resort!

 - If you go: Hoodoo Trail is best done in the morning or evening during the summer as the trail does not have a lot of shade.
 Hike on the old road to the viewpoint, and stay behind the viewing platform railings as there is a huge drop-off below.
 Get ice cream at Fairmont Pizza & Ice Cream Parlor on your way back to the resort!

 Evening is time for ice cream, board games, barbecuing, and hot springs.
 Who needs wifi when you’re staying in the mountains?